yuansui123/EverMemOS_custom/evaluation/README.md

 - `LLM_API_KEY`, `LLM_BASE_URL` (for answer generation)
 - `DEEPINFRA_API_KEY` (for embeddings/reranker)

+For testing EvermemOS, please first configure the whole .env file.

 **Additional variables for online API systems** (add to `.env` if testing these systems):